need to demonstrate

 be covered in detail.

-Oral & Practical Testing: At the successful
+DME Oral & Practical Testing: At the successful

-Practical Examination with an FAA Designated Mechanic
+Practical Examination with one of our 4 FAA Designated Mechanic

 includes the written examinations; GENERAL, AIRFRAME, &